 Unfortunately, doctors have been unable to pinpoint the reasons why certain people get Panic Disorder, although it does seem to be partially hereditary.
 Other causes could be stressful life events (such as entering a new workplace, getting married, having a child, or the death of a loved one) and thinking in a manner that exaggerates your normal bodily functions.
 Alas, the precise reason is unknown, although Panic Disorder is the subject of detailed scientific investigation.

-To date, studies in humans and animals have tried to pinpoint the specific brain areas involved in fear and anxiety.
-It has been discovered that our fear response is coordinated by a structure deep within the brain known as the amygdala.
-It is a complex structure, and according to recent research, anxiety disorders could be associated with abnormal activation in this part of the brain.
+Studies in humans and animals try to pinpoint the specific brain areas that associate with in fear and anxiety.
+We understand that a structure deep within the brain known as the amygdala coordinates fear response.
+This is a complex structure, and according to research, abnormal activation in this part of the brain could produce anxiety disorders.

-It is also possible that Panic Disorder, and the associated panic attacks, are caused by a physical issue or a medical condition such as:
+Another possibility is that Panic Disorder, as well as associated panic attacks, are caused by a physical issue or a medical condition such as:

 - Withdrawal from medication.